dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 -----------------------------------------------------------------
 ```

-`Vector256<T>` is twice as big as `Vector128<T>`, so when it is hardware accelerated, and the data is large enough we should prefer it over a `Vector128<T>`.
-To check the acceleration, we need to use `Vector128.IsHardwareAccelerated` and `Vector256.IsHardwareAccelerated` properties.
+`Vector256<T>` is twice as big as `Vector128<T>`, so when it is hardware accelerated, and the data is large enough, you should use it instead of `Vector128<T>`.
+To check the acceleration, use `Vector128.IsHardwareAccelerated` and `Vector256.IsHardwareAccelerated` properties.

-We also must account for the size of the input.
+The size of the input also matters.
 It needs to be at least of the size of a single vector to be able to execute the vectorized code path. `Vector128<T>.Count` and `Vector256<T>.Count` return the size of a vector of given type in bytes.
 Both APIs are turned into constants (no method call is required to retrieve the information) by the Just-In-Time compiler.
-It's not true for pre-compiled code (NativeAOT).
+In case of pre-compiled code (NativeAOT) it's not true for `IsHardwareAccelerated` property, as the required information is not available at compile time.

 That is why the code is very often structured like this: